Your dog winking at you is one of the cutest acts to observe.

 Now that the scary talks are over let’s talk about some light reasons.
 Just because your dog is winking doesn’t mean it’s affected by the disease.
-Sometimes it’s more of an instinct or a behavioural change.
+Sometimes it’s more of an instinct or a behavioral change.

 Dogs are rather intelligent companions.
 They tend to understand human activities by observing them closely.
 Sometimes they even imitate human expressions to gain attention.

-Maybe your dog has picked up this habit from seeing someone wink?
+Maybe your dog has picked up this habit from seeing someone wink.
 It could be you or someone else.
 But the point is, it’s not something to worry about unless the winking is as frequent as normal blinking.